-As Figure 1-5 illustrates, BDS begins network transfers of read data from a full buffer-no data is transferred to the network until this buffer is full.
+As Figure 1-5 illustrates, BDS begins network transfers of read data from a full buffer no data is transferred to the network until this buffer is full.
 While the contents of the first buffer is being transferred to the network, the second buffer is being filled from disk in preparation for subsequent read requests.

-Write Buffering in Detail
+Write Buffering

-BDS normally writes data to disk as the data is received from the network, as shown in Figure 1-6.
-But if you prefer, you can specify write buffering.
+BDS normally writes data to disk as the data is received from the network, as shown in Figure 1-4.
+If you prefer, you can specify write buffering.
 BDS performs write-behind buffering; that is, it fills a buffer with data before writing any of the data to disk.
-Because a delay occurs between receiving and writing the data, write buffering poses some risks, so it should be used judiciously (see "Using Write Buffering" on page 28 for details).
+Because a delay occurs between receiving and writing the data, write buffering poses some risks, and it should be used judiciously (see "Using Write Buffering" on page 21 for details).